-If you happen to be in Italy on Holy Friday, you’ll hear church bells ringing at three o’clock, to mark the moment and as a reminder for all of the beginning of the mass.
+If you happen to be in Italy on Holy Friday, you’ll hear church bells ringing at three o’clock, to mark the moment and as a reminder of the beginning of the mass.

 Holy Saturday is a moment of silence and reflection for the faithful.
 Mass is without choir or music and, mostly, without the Eucharist.
-In the late evening, the Easter Vigil is held: from a liturgical point of view, the Easter Vigil is the most important moment of the year.
+The Easter Vigil is held in the late evening: it is the most important liturgical event of the year.

-On Easter Sunday, full celebrations are on: many towns and villages have traditional exhibitions and commemorations held to honor the religious feast.
+Many towns and villages celebrate Easter Sunday with traditional exhibitions and commemorations commemorating the religious holiday.
 Everywhere, of course, solemn mass is held.

 Chocolate bunnies are not common, but beautifully decorated chocolate eggs are a traditional Italian Easter treat and gift!
-Chocolate eggs are a symbol of Easter even for non religious people.
+Chocolate eggs are a symbol of Easter even for non-religious people.
 Everybody gets an egg for their dear ones.
-Most chocolate eggs are industry produced, however, every serious cake shop and bakery produces finely hand made eggs, using the best chocolate available.
+While most chocolate eggs are mass-produced, every cake shop and bakery produces exquisitely handcrafted eggs from the finest chocolate available.
 Inside each egg is hidden a small gift.
-Or not so small, depending on how luxury the egg is!
+Or not so small, depending on how luxurious the egg is!

-It is also possible to request a custom made egg, selecting in advance the gift it will contain.
-Many engagements began in Easter, with an engagement ring hidden in an egg.
+It is also possible to request a custom-made egg, selecting in advance the gift it will contain.
+Many engagements began at Easter, with an engagement ring hidden in an egg.

 By Faith Harper